-7-H. Student Initiated Drop Procedures
+7-F. Student Initiated Drop Procedures

 Prior to Census, students may drop a course by logging into ACES and dropping the course.
 Students are able to drop a course through ACES prior to the census date without the course appearing on their final records.
-Following the census date, students wishing to withdraw from one of their classes should initiate contact with the instructor by the scheduled deadline in order to complete the process.
+Following the census date, students can withdraw from one of their classes through Aces until the last day to withdraw If it is the last course of the semester being dropped, the student must reach out to the advisor for a withdraw.

-7-I. Enrollment Management and Drop/Add Period
+7-G. Enrollment Management and Drop/Add Period